Carolyn Goodman: Career

 Goodman is the founder, president and trustee emerita of The Meadows School.
 She and her husband moved to Las Vegas in 1964 and soon became active in the local Jewish federation.
 Eventually, she became the leader of the local Jewish federation's women's division, a position she held for several years.
 She received the 2009 Commitment to Education award from the United Way of Southern Nevada.

 On June 7, 2011, Goodman was elected mayor of Las Vegas with 60% of the vote in a runoff election against Chris Giunchigliani, and she took office on July 6, 2011.
 She was reelected in 2015 against Stavros Anthony and several minor opponents, and in April 2019 was reelected to a third (and, due to term limits, final) term, with 83.5% of the vote against several minor opponents, including local politician Phil Collins.

 On October 24, 2011, Goodman greeted President Barack Obama at McCarran International Airport.
 In regard to negative remarks Obama had made about Las Vegas two years earlier that had angered her husband, the previous mayor, she told Obama that "the slate is brand new and clean", and gave him one of her lucky mayor chips as a gift.

 On July 15, 2015, Goodman endorsed Ruben Kihuen for the U.S. House of Representatives in 2016.
 Kihuen defeated incumbent U.S. Representative Cresent Hardy.
 Days later, she endorsed Joe Heck for the U.S. Senate in 2016.
 On August 3, 2016, Goodman declined to endorse Hillary Clinton or Donald Trump in the 2016 presidential election.
 She identifies as an independent.

 During her tenure as mayor, Goodman promoted Las Vegas as a home for professional sports teams.
-The Vegas Golden Knights of the National Hockey League (NHL) began playing professional hockey in the 2017-18 season at T-Mobile Arena and the Oakland Raiders of the National Football League (NFL) relocated to Las Vegas in 2020 to play at Allegiant Stadium, although neither team is within Las Vegas's city limits: both are in Paradise, Nevada, outside the mayor's jurisdiction.
+The Vegas Golden Knights of the National Hockey League (NHL) began playing professional hockey in the 2017–18 season at T-Mobile Arena and the Oakland Raiders of the National Football League (NFL) relocated to Las Vegas in 2020 to play at Allegiant Stadium, although neither team is within Las Vegas's city limits: both are in Paradise, Nevada, outside the mayor's jurisdiction.
 Goodman attempted to lure a soccer team to Las Vegas several times, including bids for a Major League Soccer (MLS) expansion team, and ultimately got a second-division team, the Las Vegas Lights FC of the United Soccer League (USL), which began playing in 2018.
+Goodman has also shown some — albeit significantly less — support for the Oakland Athletics to relocate to the city, which is expected to occur in 2028.

-Goodman is no longer eligible to run for reelection due to term limits.
-In 2019, her final term was extended a year due to a state law that shifted all municipal elections held in off-years to even-numbered years, meaning her term will end in 2024.
+Goodman was no longer eligible to run for reelection due to term limits.
+In 2019, her final term was extended a year due to a state law that shifted all municipal elections held in off-years to even-numbered years, with her term ending in 2024.